phR0ze/nixos-config/profiles/README.md

 # System Profiles
-NixOS's profile concept is a powerful way to pre-configure a full system for any imaginable number of different special built tasks.
+System profiles in this context are being defined as top level NixOS modules that pre-define a system for a pre-determined purpose.
 System profiles essentially allow you to custom tailor configuration for your specific purpose, i.e. maybe a theater focused system, or a minimal server or your daily runner desktop.
 With system profiles you can have a new system up and running in minutes exactly the way you wanted it.
 No more painfully pieceing together your perfect system to have it get bricked or